Pablo Angulo-Ardoy, Daniel Faraco, Luis Guijarro http://arxiv.org/abs/1603.04201

 This is not a product of surfaces, since its Weyl tensor has type B

-The vector fields t, y and z are obviously LCWs.
-We consider x
+The vector fields , and are obviously LCWs.
+We consider

 n = g.connection()